FriendsOfCake/CakePdf/README.md

         /**
          * Skip the binary execution checking for many Linux servers when set to `true`.
          * Default value is `false`, which mean we need to check for security reason.
+         * It has been used when your Linux server cannot run directly the `/usr/bin/wkhtmltopdf`
+         * so, you need to install another package called `xvfb` to support "X server".
          */
         //'skipCheckingExecutableBinary' => false,
+        //'binary' => '/usr/bin/xvfb-run /usr/bin/wkhtmltopdf'
     ],
 ]);
 ```